Back to all posts

 When should I book a furnished short-term rental instead of a monthly stay?

-A two-to-four-week stay makes more sense when your schedule is still uncertain, you are testing the city, or convenience matters more than establishing a monthly routine.
+A furnished short-term rental usually makes sense for a two-to-four-week stay when your schedule is uncertain, you are testing Mexico City, or convenience matters more than establishing a full monthly routine.

 When should I stop searching short-term and compare monthly options?